autonomoussystemsengineering/amiro_bridges/README.md

-# ROS Environment for AMiRo
+# AMiRo Bridges

-This repository contains packages that handle the conversion from the outgoing rsb data (like odometry or laserscaner) from the AMiRo to ros and otherwise to control the AMiRo.
+This ROS package contains conversions (aka brdiges) from RSB (Robotics Service Bus) to ROS (Robot Operating System) messages and vice versa.
+E.g. the robot's outgoing RSB message, like odometry or laserscans, are converted to ROS messages.
+Vice verse, ROS based control messages from turtlebot_teleop are converted to RSB messages and send to the robot.

 ## How To

 Make sure that you sourced the setup.bash like 'source devel/setup.bash'.
 Otherwise ros doesn't know the environment.
 There are several parameter you have to adapt to your scenario in the 'start.launch'.

 ### Parameter start.launch

 |         Name         | Default |                                                         Description                                                          |
 | -------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | rostimenow           | false   | If this is set to true ros::time::now will be used as timestmap otherwise the timestmap will be converted from the rsb data. |